 Think of yourself as a loan officer when it comes to clients who won’t pay.
 Would you lend this client money?
 As long as you’re not getting paid, that is exactly what you’re doing.
 If you would not make that loan, it’s time to lower the client’s credit limit or revise payment terms.

 I once heard someone say they’d rather go broke fishing and drinking beer all day than doing work with a thin margin for someone who’s slow to pay.
 If you have doubts about a client’s ability to pay, take action.
 Securing advance payment before beginning any additional work is one way to limit your exposure with a client deemed to be a credit risk.

 Being on top of collections and contacting a slow-paying client in a positive, courteous manner not only reflects professionalism, it demonstrates your competency to the client.

 Never be bashful about asking for your money.
 It is, after all, your money.

-Michael Baker is Managing Partner at Dent, Baker & Company, LLP, a national accounting consultancy based in Birmingham, Alabama.
+Michael Baker is Managing Partner at Dent Moses, a national accounting consultancy based in Birmingham, Alabama.
 A CPA and Certified Financial Planner, Michael's practice is concentrated in the area of taxation and general business consulting.
 He is a member of the American Institute of Certified Public Accountants, the Alabama Society of Certified Public Accountants and the Financial Planning Association.
-He is also Chairman Elect of the University of Alabama Birmingham Accounting and Finance Advisory Board and the Brock School of Business Dean’s Advisory Board at Samford University.
+Additionally, he serves as Chairman of the UAB Accounting Advisory Board and is involved with Samford University’s Brock School of Business.

 Illustration ©iStockPhoto.comSponsored Links